Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Introduction

 It is useful at this point to explain the origin of the minimum of thermal diffusivity.
 For systems in which the heat is carried by phonons, such as insulating solids and liquids, thermal conductivity $\kappa$ is \cite{ashcroft}

 where $c$ is the heat capacity per unit volume, $v$ the speed of sound, and $l$ the phonon mean free path.
-The thermal diffusivity $\alpha_T=\frac{\kappa}{\rho c_p}$ ($c_p$ is the specific isobaric heat capacity) is then
+The thermal diffusivity $\alpha_T=\frac{\kappa}{\rho c_P}$ ($c_P$ is the specific isobaric heat capacity) is then

 At lower temperatures, liquid dynamics comprise ``solid-like" particle oscillations and occasional diffusive jumps.
-Here, heat is mostly carried by phonons and the phonon mean free path $l$ decreases with temperature increase.
+This means that liquids exhibit a collective excitation (phonon) spectrum similar to those sustained by solids \cite{ropp}, except that transverse phonons do not exist at long wavelengths \cite{ropp}.
+These spectra can be discerned using inelastic scattering experiments and the long wavelength ``gap" was recently observed in several liquid metals \cite{inui}.
+In liquids, therefore, heat is mostly carried by phonons and the phonon mean free path $l$ decreases with temperature increase.
+These liquid phonons are propagating collective modes which contribute to the thermal properties of liquids in much the same way that formal crystalline phonons do in solids \cite{ropp}.
 Together with the decrease of the speed of sound $v$ with temperature, Eq. \eqref{alphat} implies that $\alpha_T$ decreases with temperature.
 This is in contrast to gaslike dynamics where particles move in straight lines between collisions.
 Here $v$ is proportional to the thermal velocity of the molecules and $l$ corresponds to the the molecular mean free path instead of the phonon mean free path.
 Both of these quantities increase with temperature.
 The minimum of thermal diffusivity $\alpha_T$ appears as a result of the crossover between liquidlike and gaslike dynamics \cite{prbthermal}.